 Employment options in Florida

 The fewest number of job opportunities in Florida were found in Miami Gardens, Cutler Bay, and Lauderhill.
-If you look at the lowest monthly median salary, then Naples, Key West, and Coral Gables would present challenges.
+If you look at the lowest monthly median salary, Naples, Key West, and Coral Gables would present challenges.

 That means positions in hospitality, construction, and general office administration are also on the rise.